 and frequently acts as a visiting critic at City College School of Architecture, Pratt Institute, Columbia University and the Cooper Union.

-Gil Even-Tsur AIA is a registered Architect in New York State and in Israel.
+Gil Even-Tsur AIA is a registered Architect in New York State, Maryland and in Israel.

 Recently, Gil’s Architecture Workshop was selected as finalist in competition to design the Israel